-Use Weights & Biases Artifacts to track datasets, models, dependencies, and results through each step of your machine learning pipeline.
+Use W&B Artifacts to track datasets, models, dependencies, and results through each step of your machine learning pipeline.
 Artifacts make it easy to get a complete and auditable history of changes to your files.

 Artifacts can be thought of as a versioned directory.
 Artifacts are either an input of a run or an output of a run.
 Common artifacts include entire training sets and models.
 Store datasets directly into artifacts, or use artifact references to point to data in other systems like Amazon S3, GCP, or your own system.

 Artifacts can be an input or an output of a given run.